 Are you looking for free Cape Town activities?
 Free Things you can do in Cape Town?
 Here they are the Best Free Activities in the Mother City.

-• 5.
-Naturewalks: Take your favorite picnic items and have a stroll in the many parks or in the winelands.
-Great spots include Big Bay for its awesome views of Table Mountain, Greenpoint park right next to the Cape Town stadium, DeWaal park in Oranjezicht, Maynardville Park in Rondebosch, Company Gardens in the city centre, or enjoy the beautifully landscaped parks at many winelands estates which offer free entry like the popular Spier Estate near Stellenbosch or Vergelegen in Somerset West.
-Of course you can also hike in the Table Mountain Nature Reserve and visit places with magical names, like Silvermine and Elephant’s Eye or even hike up Table Mountain (only recommended for the fit and well equipped - must wear sturdy shoes or trainers!)
+Free Cape Town Activities: Nature Walks: Pack your favorite picnic items and have a stroll or hike in the many parks, nature reserves or in the winelands.
+Great walks are from Milnerton to Big Bay for its awesome views of Table Mountain or Newlands Forest at the slope of Table Mountain or a hike up Lions Head for the more sporty ones.
+Exploring Greenpoint park near the Cape Town stadium and De Waal park with play frames is best for families with smaller children.
+Quiet Maynardville Park in Wynberg or the Company Gardens in the city centre are popular with many locals.
+Further enjoy the beautifully landscaped parks at many winelands estates which offer free entry like the popular Spier Estate near Stellenbosch or Spiceroute in Paarl - well, these are especially recommended outings if you also want to enjoy the glorious views as well and taste the local food and drink.
+And of course you can also hike in the Table Mountain Nature Reserve and visit places with magical names, like Silvermine and Elephant’s Eye or even hike up Table Mountain (this is only recommended for the fit and well equipped - must wear sturdy shoes or trainers!)

-• 6.
-View over the City: Walk up Lion's Head or drive up Signal Hill to have a splendid view over Cape Towns City Center.
-These 'hills' next to Table Mountain are great places to go and see the splendid sunset too.
-Should the Cable Car be out of service due to strong winds, these are great alternatives to have a good view over the Mother City too and one of the best Cape Town activities anyday.
+Free Cape Town Activities: View over the City: If you do not want to pay for the Table Mountain cable car, you can also either walk up Lion's Head or Signal Hill to have a splendid view over Cape Town's city centre, Table Bay and the Westcoast.
+These 'hills' next to Table Mountain are wonderful places to experience the splendid sunset over the city too.
+Should the Cable Car be out of service due to strong winds, Signal Hill is a great alternative, you can drive up to the parking and platform to have a good view over the Mother City and Cape Town stadium from here.

 So these are our favorite Free Cape Town activities.
 If you feel we missed some great free activites in Cape Town, please let us know and contact me.
 Image Source on Cape Town Activities: Shutterstock and Own images